 Operating expenses for our Consumer Lending segment include costs incurred to originate, acquire, service and collect on our consumer loan portfolio.
-Operating expenses were \$169 million, \$156 million and \$149 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-On an adjusted basis, expenses were \$27 million lower in 2018 compared to 2017 primarily as a result of ongoing cost-saving initiatives.
-Adjusted expenses exclude \$31 million of operating cost increase from 2017 to 2018 related to Earnest, which was acquired in November 2017, and a \$9 million one-time fee paid in 2018 to convert \$3 billion of Private Education Loans form a third-party servicer to Navient's servicing platform.
+On an adjusted basis, expenses in 2019 were \$4 million lower than 2018 primarily as a result of ongoing cost-saving initiatives across the Company.
+Adjusted 2018 expenses exclude a \$9 million one-time fee paid to convert \$3 billion of Private Education Loans from a third-party servicer to Navient's servicing platform.